 Child safety is essential, not only to be aware yourself of the risks and hazards but also to educate your children and make them aware.

 Fires can happen easily and spread quickly.
-Curiosity can lead children to pick up lighters or matches, playing with candles or even innocently leaving toys too close to heaters.
+Curiosity can lead children to pick up lighters or matches, play with candles or even innocently leave toys too close to heaters.
 It’s essential to keep items that pose a risk of fire out of reach of children.

 Trips and falls aren’t always more serious than a bruised knee, but they can be.
 Make sure you have stair gates and a handrail installed on your stairs.
 Teach toddlers the importance of walking carefully and slowly up and downstairs.

-Ideally, try and avoid children being in the kitchen whilst cooking is taking place.
+Ideally, try and avoid children being in the kitchen whilst cooking.
 If this isn’t possible, keep children away from the oven and always keep saucepan handles towards the back of the cooker.
-Don’t leave cups of hot drinks near the edge of the work surface or table.
+Don’t leave hot drinks near the edge of the work surface or table.